showermat/pbrain/README.md

   - `-e`: When running a script from a file, switch to interactive mode after finishing rather than exiting immediately
   - `-p`: Disable interpretation of the pbrain commands `(`, `)`, and `:`, treating the deck as standard Brainfuck
   - `-d`: Disable the debugging extensions listed below
+  - `-s S`: In UI mode, sleep for `S` milliseconds between instructions.
+Defaults to 10

 ### Debugging Extensions